causesauce/da_practice_task_notif.io/README.md

-5. PUT /messages/{id_message}  -  receives a message in JSON body and id of the message to be modified; returns status code 204 and details with modified message body in case the message was modified successfully, otherwise returns status code 404
+5. PUT /messages/{id_message}  -  receives a message in JSON body and id of the message to be modified; returns status code 200 and details with the modified messages body in case the message was found and modified, otherwise returns status code 404

-6. DELETE /messages/{id_message}  -  simply takes id of a message, returns status code 204 in case message was deleted successfully, otherwise returns status code 404
+6. DELETE /messages/{id_message}  -  simply takes id of a message, returns status code 204 in case message found and was deleted successfully, otherwise returns status code 404